jeremiah-c-leary/vhdl-style-guide/docs/for_loop_rules.rst

 .. code-block:: vhdl

-     LABEL :    for index in 4 to 23 loop
+     label :    for index in 4 to 23 loop
-     LABEL :  for index in 0 to 100 loop
+     label :  for index in 0 to 100 loop

 **Fix**

 .. code-block:: vhdl

-     LABEL : for index in 4 to 23 loop
+     label : for index in 4 to 23 loop
-     LABEL : for index in 0 to 100 loop
+     label : for index in 0 to 100 loop